akeneo/pim-api-docs/content/akeneo-event-platform/concepts.md

 For more information, consult the [CloudEvents spec attributes](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md).

-## Key platform behaviors you must know and deal with when you design your subscribing service
+## Key platform behaviors

-Due to the scalable and distributed nature of our service, in addition with its ability to provide some retry capability in case of temporary failure, the platform comes with key behavior you should know about.
+Your subscribing service implementation and architecture must deal with the following capabilities and constraints to consume events from the platform at its best.

 ### Delivery timeout